-A financial instrument is defined as "any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another".
-Non-exchange transactions, such as those relating to taxes and government grants, do not give rise to financial instruments.
+A financial instrument is a contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
+Non-exchange transactions, such as those relating to taxes and government grants do not give rise to financial instruments.
+Financial instruments are recognised in the Balance Sheet when the authority becomes a party to the contractual provisions of the instrument.